linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 ## 2. Consumer Behavior and Retail Dynamics
 - **Surge in Retail Purchases**
-  - Rising [[War Economies and Hyperinflation|inflation]] led to a surge in retail purchases.
+  - Rising [inflation](../Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) led to a surge in retail purchases.
   - This increase in demand was not indicative of economic growth but rather a flight of income and savings into real goods to preserve purchasing power.
 - **Descriptions of Retail Activity**
   - The American Council of Hamburg noted a "vast amount of retail buying."
   - The *Hamburgische Correspondent* described a "monstrous lust for goods."
-  - The situation was characterized as "general liquidation,  " with foreigners buying due to the cheap mark and Germans buying to escape [[War Economies and Hyperinflation|inflation]].
+  - The situation was characterized as "general liquidation,  " with foreigners buying due to the cheap mark and Germans buying to escape [inflation](../Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md).
 - **Retailer Reactions**
   - A Berlin official reported shock at the "plundering of retailers by foreigners with highly valued currencies."
   - A British observer noted that many shops declared themselves sold out,  closed during the afternoon,  and limited sales to one article per customer.